Asher-Scott3/DATA205/README.md

 **Limitations**

 - I didn’t have exact locations for specific disabilities due to CDC guidelines that prohibit including too much trackable information for safety concerns
-- Unable to join most datasets together, restricting certain analysis options
+- Unable to join most datasets together, restricting certain analysis options.
+Sidewalk_Conditon_Assement was specifcally difficult to join as it didn't have traditional coordanites to join with.
 - Technical Difficulties, my main laptop was dysfunctional for almost 2 weeks—limiting my mapping capabilities

 **Acknowledgements**